 Choose 15 credits of electives from each of the following areas: business, communications, technical arts, philosophy/psychology, & information science.
-Some examples of such competency sets include:
+Some examples include:

 INFOST 120x – Ethical Issues in Information Technology

-This competency set provides a comprehensive overview of the ethical issues in contemporary information and communication technologies.
+This course provides a comprehensive overview of the ethical issues in contemporary information and communication technologies.

 BUS 101x – Introduction to Business